lzcdr/bytesnap/README.md

     [?]
 Boost dir: c:/boost_1_84_0
     [?]
 Maximum size of the message in bytes: 65535
     ```
+    Note: you should specify valid existing files and directories.

 5. **Integrate with Your Project**: Incorporate the generated C++ source code into your C++ project and start using Bytesnap RPC to facilitate remote communication.
 See *'readme.1st'* in the output folder for instructions.